-Also in this sense, Ikebana fits perfectly into the frame of biophilic design.
+Also in this sense, Ikebana fits perfectly into the frame of biophilic design (opened in a new window/tab).
 Sourcing branches and flowers from the closest surroundings allows to create a beautiful arrangement that also celebrates the specific features of the area.

 From branches' colours & shapes to the selection of vessels, everything can be chosen to match with a season.